 Internship placements are made in conjunction with local school districts and are subject to university and school division policies, availability, and approval.
 Candidates are not permitted to contact a school, principal, or teacher directly in order to arrange their own internship placement.
 Failure to follow this policy can negatively affect a teacher candidate’s ability to be placed for internship.

-- If your application has been approved, the Clinical Practice Coordinator will send you an email with the next steps, including how to complete a mandatory background check.
+- If your application has been approved, the Clinical Practice Specialist will send you an email with the next steps, including how to complete the mandatory fingerprinting and background check process with one of our partnering school divisions.

 - Complete the school division requirements for placement, including fingerprinting and background check.